silverbulletmd/silverbullet/website/Objects.md

 #core

 SilverBullet automatically builds and maintains an index of _objects_ extracted from all markdown pages in your space.
-It subsequently allows you to [[Live Queries]] this database in (potentially) useful ways.
+It subsequently allows you to [[Live Queries|query]] this database in (potentially) useful ways.

 Some examples of things you can query for:
 * Give me a list of all books that I have marked as _want to read_